MicrosoftDocs/appcenter-docs/docs/test-cloud/rest-api.md

 ```

 4. Now we need to **upload** the actual files.
-From the previous response body, identify the `location` that contains the URL of the files you are uploading.
+From the previous response body, identify the `location` that contains the URL of the files you're uploading.

-   - In the Headers, you need to pass Content-Type:multipart/form-data
+   - In the Headers, you need to pass Content-Type: multipart/form-data
    - In the Body, you need to use the type Body_Form with the values:
-      - *relative_path and file_type: from the previous Response Body
+      - `relative_path` and `file_type`: from the previous Response Body
-      - *file : Path to the actual file
+      - `file`: Path to the actual file

 You're on the right track if you get `201 Created` as the response like below.